KDevZilla/kdevzilla/README.md

 ### Hi there 👋

-I am a C# developer who is interested in using classical AI to solve problems and I also make puzzle games in my free time.
+I am a C# developer who is interested in developing puzzle games in my free time.

 You can see a list my projects on [github page](https://kdevzilla.github.io/)